-International Ph.D.
+The International Ph.D.
 Program in Economics is organized around three areas of specialization.
-In general, the student will choose complementary courses along one of these paths and write a dissertation in the same general field of specialization.
-The next table gives a suggested series of courses the prospective student might take, depending on their path.
+In general, the student will select complementary courses along one of these paths and write a dissertation in the same general field of specialization.
+The next table presents a suggested series of courses the prospective student might select, depending on their path.

-Path A: International Economics Path B: Comparative Economics Path C: International Political Economy
+Path A: International Economics Path B: Data Analytics Path C: International Political Economy